Sep 26, 2019

 How does sensory marketing work?

-Sensory stimuli make a brand - a place, a person, an activity - start to evoke associations, memories, images in the minds of customers.
+Sensory stimuli make a brand - a place, a person, an activity - start to evoke associations, memories, images in the minds of clients.
 As a result, it has a clear positive impact on the process of differentiating the brand from the competition in the - how competitive! - market in the beauty industry.
-In other words: if sensory marketing is used in an interesting way, a beauty salon or an exclusive spa can effectively generate a positive feeling in the recipient and, as a result, stand out in the scale of the recipient's perception.
+In other words: if sensory marketing is used in an interesting way, a beauty salon or an exclusive spa can effectively generate a positive feeling in the recipient and, as a result, stand out in the recipient’s perception.

 Sensory marketing - methods and types